ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Role of device is displayed in devices-table.
 * (sbormann) VALVE_STATES is now editable via GUI (show opening of valves associated with a thermostat in percentage).
 * (sbormann) Added Role 'Button': You can define a constant SET_VALUE which will be written to the ID that is linked with STATE if the button is pressed.
-* (sbormann) Rewritten parts of front-end to guarentee better compatibility.
+* (sbormann) Rewritten parts of front-end to guarantee better compatibility.
 Boost-Mode for Homematic-Thermostat should work now.
 * (sbormann) Added state BOOST_STATE for Homematic-Thermostat - ability to display remaining boost-time if in boost-mode.
-* (sbormann) Added dessription of roles and corresponding states.
+* (sbormann) Added description of roles and corresponding states.
 * (sbormann) Temperature und Humidity-Sensors can now display a STATE at bottom of device, and both, TEMPERATURE and HUMIDITY, in small in the upper right corner.
 * (sbormann) Better handling of Auto-Create of Temperature- und Humidity-Sensors.
 * (sbormann) German translation: 'geöffnet' lower case.